ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/test-data.md

 ### 5.2 Incompatible Data Types

 For this error type, parameters are shown that need a different data type than the data type of the field.

-Shows fields that are not in the selected master data set that are currently used in the test case.

-#### Incompatible datatypes**

-Shows parameters that need a different data type than the datatype of the field.

-ATS lists test step and parameter for each error, for easy identification.